-The new bikeway suits cyclists of all abilities and allows more people to travel safely by bike through this area.
-It also fills a missing link in the Coastal Pathway between Coolum in the north to Pelican Waters in the south.
-It has improved access and safety, reduce traffic congestion and improved the streetscape including additional street trees, car parking reconfiguration, landscaping, lighting and drainage.
+The new bikeway suits cyclists of all ages and abilities and allows more people to travel safely by bike through this area between Minyama and Mooloolaba. .
+It has improved access and safety, reduced traffic congestion and improved the streetscape with additional street trees, redesigned car parking, landscaping, lighting and drainage.

 For planning, construction and funding purposes, the bikeway has been staged:

 - Stage 5: Mooloolaba Walk and Ride Bridge - Completed 2018.

 - Stage 4B: River Esplanade - Completed 2016.